Objective

 including structured SGML markups and heuristics-driven pseudomarkups

-(importing books from word processors and page layout programs)
+(importing books from word processors and page layout programs).

-Designer and Engineer: Sweetpea group, Kaleida Labs,
+Designer and Engineer: Kaleida Labs, Inc.

 - Designed, implemented, and generally worked on several software